AntaresMugisho/PyBladeDocs/docs/1-what-is-pyblade.md

 **PyBlade** is a lightweight, secure template engine for Python, designed to be both powerful and easy to use.
 Drawing inspiration from Laravel's Blade, PyBlade allows developers to build expressive, secure templates using an intuitive `@`-based syntax.
 While many template engines focus on backend logic, PyBlade extends into component-driven development through LiveBlade, helping you create complex, reusable UI components that reduce reliance on backend rendering and enhance performance.

 Developed with flexibility in mind, PyBlade is designed to integrate with various Python web frameworks, though it currently supports Django and Flask.
-Its flexible `.pyblade` file extension makes it easy to identify and work with PyBlade templates across your project.
+Its flexible `.html` file extension makes it easy to identify and work with PyBlade templates across your project.
 Whether you're a developer familiar with Blade or simply looking for a streamlined template engine, PyBlade offers a refreshing and secure approach to building dynamic applications.